 What type of improvements will the Master Plan address?

-The Master Plan will increase the safety of walkers, runners, cyclists and motorists sharing the Trail’s corridor by designing safe crossings and pathways that balance oft-competing needs.
+The Master Plan will increase the safety of walkers, runners, cyclists, and motorists sharing the Trail’s corridor by designing safe crossings and pathways that balance oft-competing needs.
 Design improvements will enhance and protect the Trail’s natural beauty and make its maintenance easier.

 Will there be opportunities for public input?

-Users of the Trail, residents and visitors all have a voice in shaping the plan for the Commodore Trail.
-The Commodore Trail Master Planning process thrives on public ideas, input, reviews and comments.
+Users of the Trail, residents, and visitors all have a voice in shaping the plan for the Commodore Trail.
+The Commodore Trail Master Planning process thrives on public ideas, input, reviews, and comments.
 The early design workshops in April and May 2022 are ideal opportunities for in-person influence.
 Use this link to register for information on upcoming planning events.

 What is the planned time frame from Plan to completion?

-The first planning workshops will happen in the Spring 2022.
+The first planning workshops will happen in the Spring of 2022.
 The initial design reviews will be in later Summer 2022.
 Final design reviews in late 2022.
 Governmental approvals of the plan in early 2023.
 Construction projects will be paced by funding availability.
 The goal of Friends of the Commodore Trail is a full Trail in 2030.

 How will the Master Plan improvements be funded?